Aura vs. LifeLock 2026: Robust Features vs. Maximum Insurance Premiums

 • Aura Couple: The Couple plan provides all features available in the Individual plan but doubles insurance premiums to $2 million ($1 million per adult), cloud storage increases to 2 GB, and online and device security increases to up to 20 devices.

-• Aura Family: This tier provides all features available in the Individual and Couples plans, increases insurance to $5 million ($1 million per adult), cloud storage to 5 GB, and online and device protection to 50 devices.
+• Aura Family: This tier provides all features available in the Individual and Couple plans, increases insurance to $5 million ($1 million per adult), cloud storage to 5 GB, and online and device protection to 50 devices.
 It also includes parental control features like spam call and message protection, safe gaming with cyberbullying alerts, and child identity protection with the ability to freeze children’s social security numbers.

 Aura offers antivirus software on all of its plans to protect against malware.
 It also offers protection for unlimited children and three-bureau credit monitoring.
 Although it offers less insurance coverage for identity restoration than LifeLock, its lower-priced plans include more identity theft protection features to help anyone avoid becoming a victim of identity theft.